jguice/psychic-eureka/README.md

 Returns `200`

-If the service detects a value above or below the band it returns
+If the current value is above the upper band, or below the lower band it returns
 ```
 {
   "anamoly": "above"